Jules-sh/Protecto-Pass/Documentation/Protecto Pass Documentation/Writerside/topics/Objects.md

 lack of RAM or other performance issues.
 To solve this problem a "Load-on-demand" structure is implemented, meaning storage-intensive data and resources such as images, documents and videos are only loaded on demand, when the user actually wants to view them.

+## Native Types

+Native Types are types "made up" to represent Types in the App.
+Images and Videos aren't native types, even if they have their own implementation in the App.
+This is due to the fact, that videos, images and documents such as their attributes etc. are generally defined and aren't app-dependant.

+### Entry